unsortedlove/CodeSound-SuperCollider-Workshop/README.md

 In August, we hosted a 4-day introduction to sound synthesis and live coding with SuperCollider at Unsorted Space in Zurich.
 We explored the basics of synthesis, sound design, and live coding techniques in a hands-on format for beginners.

-All workshop materials and examples are now available on GitHub — free to download, learn, and experiment with.
+All workshop materials and examples are now available on GitHub.